April 2026: Ich war beim velo.fm-Podcast eingeladen – Thema: Das Transcontinental Race (in German)

 If you want to find out a bit more about the route: TCR veteran Josh Ibbett did a quick review right after the route was published; as always with some very qualified initial assessments.
 You find it here on his YouTube Channel

-My relationship with the Transcontinental Race
+My history & relationship with the Transcontinental Race

 TCR No 6 in 2018 was also my very first ever race – in fact my first ever public bike event.
 I had a very naive approach to it, but finished nevertheless, and since then learned a lot about myself and ultracycling.
 After TCR No 8 (2022) I decided I would not do TCR again until it would substantially change and innovate.
-Because I was fed up with cycling in the balkans and also: I needed new scenery.
+Because I had enough of cycling in the balkans and also: I needed new scenery.
 For years I’ve been thinking (occasionally saying) TCR needs to innovate in terms of routing, and deviate from the east-west / west-east direction and not have every race revolve around the balkans.
 I also thought: Scandinavia has been largely neglected by ultra race organizers so far, and TCR could step into that niche.

 So, in November 2025 Lostdot (the TCR organizer) published the 2026 route and… WOOWWW!!!
 As if they had read my mind and designed a route FOR ME.
 No hesitation: that was the change I had been waiting for!
-I immediately abandoned my “no TCR” default and applied rightaway!
+I immediately abandoned my “no TCR” position and applied rightaway!
 In January 2025 the great news: I was awarded a spot on the race.

 For those who don’t know: TCR is extremely popular for many good reasons; this year they had (I believe) 4 applications per available spot.
 The selection process involves a somewhat secret mix of lottery, certainly some manual pics, also prefers veterans (like me) and maybe some softer factors.
 One other important policy of TCR is that until women make 50% of the field, women are guaranteed a spot (in case you wondered: I strongly favour that approach!
 It’s great for visibility and helps overcoming traditional under-representation).
 Not sure which of all the criteria and/or lottery got me in, but what counts is: